jlan84/linear-algebra-assignment/individual.md

 3. Obtain mean-centered data by subtracting mean vector from each data point.
    Check that the `shape` is `(150, 2)`.

-4. Write a function to calculate the euclidean distance between two **column vectors (not row vector)**.
-Your function should return a single number.
+4. Write a function ` euclidean distance` to calculate the euclidean distance between two **column vectors (not row vector)**.
+Your function should check for the column vectors and the shape of the two vectors being the same .

    Use this to calculate the distance of every point in your data matrix from the mean vector.
-Use `np.apply_along_axis()`.
 The shape of your result should be `(150, 1)`.

    Plot a histogram of the euclidean distances.

 5. Write a function to calculate the cosine similarity between two **column vectors (not row vector)**.
-Your function should return a single number.

    Use this to calculate the cosine similarity of every point in your data matrix from the mean vector.
-Use `np.apply_along_axis()`.
 The shape of your result should be `(150, 1)`.

    Plot histogram of the cosine similarities.

 ### Part 3: EDA of Fisher's Iris data (Extra Credit)

 1. Write a function to calculate projection of one vector onto another vector.
    Use this function to calculate the projections of every point (using centered data) onto vector (1,1).
-Plot these projections along with the actual data points.
+Plot these projections along with
+    the actual data points.

 2. Now calculate the projections of all data points (using centered data) onto the vector (-1,1).
 Plot these projections.
+H
    How do these projections differ from the previous one.